ramkirant/java8/README.md

 }
 ```
 #### Function
 Function accepts one argument and produces a result.
-A function has a single public method called **apply**.
+A function has a single abstract method called **apply**.
 Example of a function
 ```java
 x -> x*x